golemparts/rppal/README.md

     let mut pin = Gpio::new()?.get(GPIO_LED)?.into_output();

-    // Blink the LED by setting the pin's logic level high for 500ms. pin.set_high();
+    // Blink the LED by setting the pin's logic level high for 500 ms. pin.set_high();
     thread::sleep(Duration::from_millis(500));
     pin.set_low();